-Jamie Daw is a doctoral candidate in Health Policy with a concentration in Evaluative Science and Statistics (expected graduation May 2018).
+Jamie Daw is a doctoral candidate in Health Policy with a concentration in Evaluative Science and Statistics graduating in May 2018.
 Jamie is a Frank Knox Memorial Fellow and a Canadian Institutes of Health Research Doctoral Scholar.
 In Fall 2018, she will be an assistant professor in the Department of Health Policy & Management at Columbia Mailman School of Public Health.

 Jamie's research explores the effects of health policies on access, disparities, out-of-pocket costs, and heath outcomes.
 She is particularly interested in the design of public health insurance programs and health care access for vulnerable populations, including low-income women and families.
 Her recent work focuses on insurance coverage for pregnant women in the United States, including the effects of the Affordable Care Act.
 She is also interested in collaborating with methodologists and statisticians to improve health services research methods.

-Jamie's research has been published in leading health services and policy research journals including CMAJ, Health Policy, Health Affairs, and the Journal of Health Policy, Politics and Law.
+Jamie's research has been published in leading health services and policy research journals including CMAJ, JAMA, Health Policy, Health Affairs, and the Journal of Health Policy, Politics and Law.
 She has co-authored opinion-editorials for national newspapers, a book chapter, and commissioned reports for governments and think-tanks.